Adventures in Machine Learning

 In this article, we will explore the MySQL OVER clause, the importance of learning window functions, and real-world examples of using window functions with the orange_production table.
 What is the MySQL OVER Clause?

-The MySQL OVER clause is a one of several clauses in the language that enables you to perform computations on a set of ordered rows.
+The MySQL OVER clause is one of several clauses in the language that enables you to perform computations on a set of ordered rows.
 It is used in conjunction with other clauses to group and sort data to achieve specific analysis and reporting outcomes.

 An example of an OVER clause is: